wger-project/helm-charts/README.md

 ## Developing locally

+The following is a basic instruction, for a more in-depth manual please have a look at [DEVEL.md](DEVEL.md).
+It also covers mounting the wger django code into the container.

 In order to develop locally, you will need [minikube](https://minikube.sigs.k8s.io/docs/) installed.
 It sets a local Kubernetes cluster that you can use for testing the Helm chart.